-With over 1.4 million residents in 2014, San Antonio was the second largest city in the state of Texas.
-And with a median housing value of just $113,800 and a median household income of $45,722 through 2013, San Antonio is also one of the most affordable urban areas in the state.
+San Antonio is the second-largest city in the state of Texas, and it's also one of the most affordable urban areas in the state.
 San Antonio is also in the midst of growing several of its key industries, including:

 - Health care

 The National Center for Education Statistics (NCES) lists 53 institutions of higher education as active in the region, and that includes vocational and trade schools in San Antonio in addition to four-year schools.
 To learn more about the economy and options when it comes to vocational schools in San Antonio, we reached out to the City of Antonio Economic Development Department.